webhooksite/docs/docs/custom-actions.markdown

 <center><iframe width="100%" height="315" src="https://www.youtube.com/embed/QIEzn4i_P-M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-### Using Queue Profiles to rate limit and control Custom Actions execution
+### Using Queue Profiles to throttle and control Custom Actions execution

 In this video, we're going to see how you can use the new Queue Profiles features to control the flow of your Custom Actions automations & workflows, a useful feature when sending data to an API or service that's rate limited, and you have more data than it can accept.